The coupling method for inhomogeneous random intersection graphs: Coupling

 \section{Coupling}

 In this section we present a proof of Theorem~\ref{LematCoupling}.
 In the proof we use auxiliary random graph models $\G{i}{M}$, $i=2,3,\ldots,n$, in which $M$ is a random variable with non--negative integer values.
-For $i=2,\ldots,n$, $\G{i}{M}$ is constructed on the basis of a random hypergraph $\mathbb{H}_{*i}(n,M)$. $\mathbb{H}_{*i}(n,M)$ is a random hypergraph with the vertex set $\V$ in which the hyperedge set is constructed by sampling $M$ times with repetition elements from the set of all $i$--element subsets of $\V$ (all sets which are chosen several times are added only once to the hyperedge set). $\G{i}{M}$ is a graph with the vertex set $\V$ in which $v,v'\in\V$ are connected by an edge if $\{v,v'\}$ is contained in at least one of the hyperedges of $\mathbb{H}_{*i}(n,M)$.
-If $M$ equals a constant $t$ with probability one or has the Poisson distribution, we write $\G{i}{t}$ or $\G{i}{\Po{\cdot}}$, respectively.
-Recall that similarly $G_i(n,\phat)$ is constructed on the basis of $H_i(n,\phat)$ -- a hypergraph with independent hyperedges.
+For $i=2,\ldots,n$, $\G{i}{M}$ is constructed on the basis of a random hypergraph $\mathbb{H}_{*i}(n,M)$. $\mathbb{H}_{*i}(n,M)$ is a random hypergraph with the vertex set $\V$ in which a hyperedge set is constructed by sampling $M$ times with repetition elements from the set of all $i$--element subsets of $\V$ (all sets which are chosen several times are added only once to the hyperedge set). $\G{i}{M}$ is a graph with the vertex set $\V$ in which $v,v'\in\V$ are connected by an edge if $\{v,v'\}$ is contained in at least one of the hyperedges of $\mathbb{H}_{*i}(n,M)$.
+For simplicity of notation, if $M$ equals a constant $t$ with probability one or has the Poisson distribution, we write $\G{i}{t}$ or $\G{i}{\Po{\cdot}}$, respectively.
+Recall that similarly $G_i(n,\phat)$ is constructed on the basis of $H_i(n,\phat)$ -- a hypergraph with independent hyperedges (see definitions at the beginning of Section~\ref{SectionTwierdzenie}).